 Many users can be combined into groups.
 This is especially helpful when managing permissions.

-The GM Group “General Management” is the group all users with Administrator level permissions are added.
+The GM Group (General Management) is the group containing users with Administrator level permissions.

 This group is created automatically, and these users will have the ability to